-Physical abuse, verbal abuse, threats, intimidation, harassment, coercion, and/or other conduct which threatens or endangers the health or safety of any person.
+Physical abuse, verbal abuse, cyber bullying, threats, intimidation, harassment, coercion, and/or other conduct which threatens or endangers the health or safety of any person.
+This includes abusive acts carried out over the electronic media forums.

 ACADEMIC INTEGRITY

 An academic community of integrity: